Known as a little bit yappy, and a whole lot sassy, the Teacup Chihuahua is a popular toy sized breed.

 Corneal dystrophy is the development of a clear film on the eyelid which may eventually lead to vision impairment.
 Treatment includes eye drops, or antibiotics or even eye surgery.

-Hypoglycaemia is common in small dog breeds but even more so in teacup breeds.
+Hypoglycemia is common in small dog breeds but even more so in teacup breeds.

 If a Teacup Chihuahua misses a single meal, then they are at risk of going into shock as glucose is cut off from their brain leaving them extremely weak.